YusufErem/Predicting-Insurance/README.md

-# Playground Series S4E12 - Predicting Insurance
+# Regression with an Insurance Dataset

 ## Overview
 This project is a submission for the [Playground Series - Season 4, Episode 12](https://www.kaggle.com/competitions/playground-series-s4e12) Kaggle competition.
 The goal of the competition is to predict insurance outcomes based on the provided dataset, which contains anonymized features and target variables.